 UEA copyright contacts:

-General copyright enquiries, such as those relating to the appropriate use of other people's work, are handled by the University's Strategy, Policy & Compliance (SPC) team.
-The SPC team also manage the University's copyright-related licences.
+General copyright enquiries, such as those relating to the appropriate use of other people's work, are handled by the University's Information Compliance team.
+The team also manage the University's copyright-related licences.

 Enquiries about copyright of UEA-owned material (and other issues relating to UEA Intellectual Property Rights) should be directed to the University's Research and Enterprise Services.